OpenElements/maven-support-care/README.md

 All issues that are based on the milestones that we will define in the face-2-face meeting will be handled in the Maven issue tracker.
 This repository is used to show the work that is done by using the given funds as transparent as possible.

-## Benefits

-- **Improving software quality:** We ensure the reliability and performance of Maven through professional maintenance and regular updates.
-- **Community involvement:** The initiative provides the community with regular updates and the opportunity to participate in the direction of project development.
-- **Long-term security:** With financial support from the Sovereign Tech Fund and transparent governance from Open Elements, we are planning a sustainable future for Maven.

 ## About us

 Support & care for Maven is supported by both companies and individual community members.